cchristian77/payroll_be/docs/assumptions.md

    - Summarizing pending reimbursements.
    - Calculating take home pay \
      ```Take Home Pay = Attendance Pay + Overtime Pay + Reimbursement Pay```
+2. A user can only checkin and checkout once, therefore only 1 attendance per day.
+3. an attendance is considered as one attendance day with 8 hours, regardless the duration of checkin and checkout.

 ### Domain
 1. ```Users```: Manages employee and administrator data including role-based control.